CtrlK

 Completeness

-Clearly answers both what (validates Conductor project artifacts for completeness, consistency, correctness) and when (after setup, when diagnosing issues, before implementation) with explicit trigger scenarios.
+Clearly answers both 'what' (validates Conductor project artifacts for completeness, consistency, and correctness) and 'when' (after setup, when diagnosing issues, or before implementation to verify project context) with explicit trigger scenarios.

 3 / 3